 I am delighted to hear that you will soon be joining us in Chile!
 The country is civilized, beautiful and fabulous.
 I am sure you will enjoy it.

-I have written several key answers/points below to clarify some of the main questions I have received about the residency program.
+I have written several key answers/points below to answer some of the main questions I have received about the residency program.
 I hope these points will clarify things.
 If you still have further queries after you read these points below, please do not hesitate to write.
 Otherwise, we will look forward to receiving your email after you have formally joined the program.

 3) Payment by wire transfer should be sent to the Business English Institute’s company bank account.
 Bank information for the wire transfer is: Scotiabank Chile, Branch: La Dehesa, Santiago, Account number: 971029358, Account name/Beneficiary: Instituto Inglés de Negocios, S.A., Bank address: Av.
 El Rodeo 12699, Lo Barnechea, Santiago, Chile, Swift Code: BKSACLRM, Universal Identification Chips UID: 006582, Correspondent Bank 1: Wachovia Bank, S.A., New York, SWIFT PNBPUS33NNYC, Correspondent Bank 2: Citibank, S.A., ABA 021000089, SWIFT CITIUS33, Correspondent Bank 3: Bank of America, SWIFT BOFAUS3N, Correspondent Bank 4: Standard Chartered Bank, ABA 026002561, Chips UID 00658, SWIFT SCBLUS33, Notify us once the payment has been effected so that we can look for it.